Health Benefits of Watermelon - How Many Calories are in Watermelon?

-Glycemic index of watermelons is rather high - 72, but if portions are kept at moderation, for example 300g, then glycemic load of such watermelon is moderate - around 15.
+The glycemic index of watermelons is rather high - 72, but if portions are kept at moderation, for example, 300g, then the glycemic load of such watermelon is moderate - around 15.
 For more on this topic, please check Glycemic Index and Glycemic Load of Common Berries and Other Foods article (link opens in the new window).

-Taking into account amount of calories in watermelons, they are very rich in vitamins A and C - 1 kg of watermelons has only 300 calories and provide 5700 IU of vitamin A and 80mg of vitamin C. Also, watermelons contain other minerals, antioxidants and helpful compounds like selenium, choline, lycopene, betaine, phenolic antioxidants, flavonoids, citrulline etc.
+Taking into account the amount of calories in watermelons, they are very rich in vitamins A and C - 1 kg of watermelons has only 300 calories and provides 5700 IU of vitamin A and 80mg of vitamin C. Also, watermelons contain other minerals, antioxidants, and helpful compounds like selenium, choline, lycopene, betaine, phenolic antioxidants, flavonoids, citrulline, etc.

 Watermelon health benefits can be summarized as:

-- due to the content of minerals, watermelons are high alkaline fruits, helping in regulation of body's pH factor.
+- due to the content of minerals, watermelons are high alkaline fruits, helping in the regulation of the body's pH factor.

 - watermelons help reduce high blood pressure and they reduce heart disease risk - especially if you combine physical activities like planting and caring for watermelons with eating home grown watermelons :)

-- watermelons also help boost immune system and thus, help fight various cancers.
+- watermelons also help boost the immune system and thus, help fight various cancers.

 Note: watermelons, without seeds, can be consumed by dogs, in moderation, of course.
 Watermelon seeds can be consumed by humans, although some people avoid them due to several, mostly digestion related, issues.